 If a guaranteed revenue option is not possible in a particular project, then even if the task is for public good, the tariff for the said task cannot be projected with any real accuracy.
 If the tariff cannot be detailed to cover all kinds of variances (specially ambiguity in weather, yield, utility, demand), then the ascertained gap in the viability of a project will stay open to debate.
 In such a case, can a project be tabled for a workable scientific bid?

 Cold-chain is frequently misunderstood as mere storage.
-It is an integrated supply-chain (albeit under environment controls), and by a little stretch of its definition, it could include the period that some goods spend in a cold warehouse.
-This specifically applies to the use of cold storages for long term storage of spices, seeds, pulses, dry fruits, even potato.
+It is an integrated supply-chain (albeit under environment controls), and with a little stretch to the definition, it includes the period that some goods spend in a cold warehouse, even if they do not using other components of the cold supply chain.
+This latter specifically applies to the use of cold stores for long term storage of spices, seeds, pulses, dry fruits, even potato – the produce does not need to rely on subsequent environment controls to connect with consumers.

 Why do these products enter a temperature or environment controlled warehouse?
 Because such storage alleviates degradation of quality and so the product can fetch a higher price at a later date.
 Time (and price) arbitrage!
 Infrastructure that caters to this model is best applied by the producer or owner of the produce.
 The cold space is a mere enabler to the prime business model of selling goods stored within at an appropriate date when the best price can be realised.
 In such cases, the owner of the goods is again subject to vagaries of a future price of the commodity.
 The main income enabler is the storage but the real value it provides can only be confirmed at a future sale date.